apache/pekko/docs/src/main/paradox/typed/testing-async.md

 testing framework (@scala[ScalaTest]@java[JUnit]).
 On one hand you want the output to be clean without logging noise, but on the other hand you want as much information as possible if there is a test failure (for example in CI builds).

-The Akka TestKit provides a `LogCapturing` utility to support this with ScalaTest or JUnit.
+The Pekko TestKit provides a `LogCapturing` utility to support this with ScalaTest or JUnit.
 It will buffer log events instead of emitting them to the `ConsoleAppender` immediately (or whatever Logback appender that is configured).
 When there is a test failure the buffered events are flushed to the target appenders, typically a `ConsoleAppender`.